pythcoiner/modbus485_debugger/README.md

 ## Introduction
-Modbus485 Sniffer is a diagnostic tool designed for listening and interacting with RS485 lines using the Modbus protocol.
+Modbus485 Debugger is a diagnostic tool designed for listening and interacting with RS485 lines using the Modbus protocol.
 It enables users to manually send raw requests and monitor responses in a user-friendly GUI environment.
 This tool is ideal for debugging and developing systems using RS485 serial communication.